diegorigo90/diegorigo90/README.md

-# 💫 About Me:
+# About Me:
-🔭 I’m currently working as a developer in a software factory in Verona<br>🌱 I like learning new technologies and new scientific informations
+🔭 I’m currently working as a developer in a software factory in Verona<br>
+🌱 I like learning new technologies and new scientific informations

 ## 🌐 Socials: